morawskim/rpm-pipeline/nss/README.md

-Responsively-App requires nss, but OpenSuSE doesn't provide this package.
+Lens requires nss, but OpenSuSE doesn't provide this package.